didemch/ElNino-Analysis-Python/README.md

 # el-nino
-In this project, I explore the the underlying patterns and drivers of El Niño events.
+In this project, I explore the the underlying patterns and drivers of El Niño events using Python.